mishoo/UglifyJS/README.md

                                 `base`  Path to compute relative paths from input files.
                                 `content`  Input source map, useful if you're compressing JS that was generated from some other original code.
-Specify "inline" if the source map is included within the sources.
+Specify "auto" to enable automatic source map resolution.
+Specify "inline" if the source map is included within the sources only as base64 strings.
+                                `contents` Provide overrides for the auto source map resolution strategy.
+See "Composed source map" below.
                                 `filename`  Filename and/or location of the output source (sets `file` attribute in source map).
                                 `includeSources`  Pass this flag if you want to include